trulynotafan/mailtool/README.md

 This tool is designed for basic email automation and is not intended for advanced workflows or large-scale campaigns.

-You can find the json files by using the other tool called Business Finder which is availble [here](https://github.com/trulynotafan/Business_Finder)
+You can find the json files by using the other tool called Business Finder which is available [here](https://github.com/trulynotafan/Business_Finder)